Hunt Information

 What is Brown Puzzlehunt?

-Brown Puzzlehunt 2025 is the third annual puzzlehunt run by current Brown and RISD students.
+Brown Puzzlehunt 2026 is the fourth annual puzzlehunt run by current Brown and RISD students.

 In a puzzlehunt, participants compete in teams to solve puzzles.
 Puzzles can come in many different forms; the only commonality is that there are usually no direct instructions, so it is up to you to extract an English word or phrase from the information given.
 You can read a longer introduction to puzzlehunts here.